Reynolds Number Calculator

-With our Reynolds number calculator, you can quickly compute Reynolds number that helps predict whether the flow of a liquid will be laminar or turbulent.
+With our Reynolds number calculator, you can quickly compute the Reynolds number that helps predict whether the flow of a liquid will be laminar or turbulent.
 This factor measures the ratio of inertial forces to viscous forces occurring during the fluid movement.
-Keep reading if you want to find the answers to the questions:
+Keep reading if you want to find the answers to these questions:

-- what is Reynolds number?
+- What is Reynolds number?

-- how to calculate it?
+- How to calculate it?

-- what are its units?
+- What are its units?

-- what is laminar flow definition?
+- What is the laminar flow definition?

-- what is turbulent flow definition?
+- What is the turbulent flow definition?

 What is the Reynolds number? – Reynolds number units

 Reynolds number is one of the characteristic numbers used in fluid dynamics to describe a character of the flow.
-For example, if you want to compare a small-scale model (e.g., model of an airplane) with a real situation, you should keep the Reynolds number the same.
-The Reynolds number is the ratio of inertial forces to viscous forces exerted on a fluid which is in relative motion to a surface.
+For example, if you want to compare a small-scale model (e.g., a model of an airplane) with a real situation, you should keep the Reynolds number the same.
+The Reynolds number is the ratio of inertial forces to viscous forces exerted on a fluid that is in relative motion to a surface.
 On one hand, inertial forces generate fluid friction which is a factor in developing turbulent flow.
 On the other hand, viscous forces counteract this effect and progressively inhibit turbulence.

-The Reynolds number definition generally includes the velocity of a fluid, the characteristic length (or characteristic dimension) and the properties of the fluid, such as density and viscosity.
+The Reynolds number definition generally includes the velocity of a fluid, the characteristic length (or characteristic dimension), and the properties of the fluid, such as density and viscosity.
 If you want to learn more about fluid viscosity, you should check out Stokes' law calculator, where you can find, among others, viscosity definition.
 Although the Reynolds number can be defined in several different ways, it remains a non-dimensional factor.

 Laminar vs turbulent flow (laminar flow Reynolds number, turbulent flow Reynolds number)

-- What is laminar flow?
+What is laminar flow?
 It occurs when viscous forces are dominant and is characterized by smooth, constant fluid motion.
 Reynolds number for laminar flow is typically

 Re < 2100.